Longshot Rich Strike races to stunning Kentucky Derby triumph

 "We just knew that we had a shot because every time he went longer he got better.
 Today he went a mile and a quarter and he just kept going."

-Indeed, the fired-up winner tried to take a bite out of his escort horse as they made their way to the winner's circle.
+Indeed, the fired-up winner tried to take a bite out of his escort horse as they made their way to the winner's circle to celebrate the victory, worth $1.86 million of the $3 million purse.

+"I knew I had a horse for the race," said Leon, who said he tried to keep the ride "nice and easy".

+"I waited for my moment and I came through on the stretch.
+The last 100 yards, I said, 'I think I've got this race.'"

 © 2022 AFP